-GPUs continue to be used to accelerate a myriad of applications [5, 12, 28, 30-32, 34-37].
+Nowadays, researchers invest large effort on accelerating domain applications using High-Performance Computing platforms [29-32] in addition to mathematically optimizing the algorithms [33, 34].
+GPU, one of the most popular HPC devices, has been used to accelerate a myriad of applications and achieved significant performance improvements [35-39].
 For CT image reconstruction, many researchers have also looked into how to leverage GPUs.
-For example, Pang et al. [24] propose a ray-voxel hybrid driven method to map SART onto GPU architecture, while Zhao et al. [39] propose a CUDA-based GPU approach that includes empty-space skipping and a multi-resolution technique to accelerate ART.
+For example, Keck et al. [40] propose an efficient implementation of SART on CUDA-enabled GPU.
+Pang et al. [9] propose a ray-voxel hybrid driven method to map SART onto GPU architecture, while Zhao et al. [10] propose a CUDA-based GPU approach that includes empty-space skipping and a multi-resolution technique to accelerate ART.
 However, both approaches require a significant amount of memory due to their lack of awareness of the sparse algebra computational pattern and the need to have to calculate weighting factors on the fly.
 Such on-the-fly calculation wastes the computational resources.
-Guo et al. [11] propose a stored system matrix (SSM) algorithm to reduce the size of the system matrix in GPU memory by leveraging shift invariance for projection and backprojection under a rotating coordinate.
+Guo et al. [12] propose a stored system matrix (SSM) algorithm to reduce the size of the system matrix in GPU memory by leveraging shift invariance for projection and backprojection under a rotating coordinate.
 However, this approach does not optimize the kernel performance on the GPU.
-Liu et al. [16] accelerate SART with cuSPARSE [22] after compressing the system matrix into CSR.
-They report their GPU implementation achieves around a 10-fold computational-kernel-only speedup over its single-threaded CPU counterpart, which is much lower than the cuSPARSE speedups claimed for other sparse applications.
+Liu et al. [11] accelerate SART with cuSPARSE [41] after compressing the system matrix into CSR.
+They report their GPU implementation achieves around a 10fold computational-kernel-only speedup over its singlethreaded CPU counterpart, which is much lower than the cuSPARSE speedups claimed for other sparse applications.
 As a result, there exist potential opportunities to optimize such an application on the GPU by leveraging CT-specific characteristics.
-In the remaining sections of this paper, we utilize the NVIDIA GPU architecture and its Compute Unified Device Architecture (CUDA) [23] programming model.
+Similar strategy is applied to accelerating other applications on GPUs: for example, Aktulga et al. [42] accelerate nuclear configuration interaction calculations on GPUs through improving both SpMM and SpMM-T by leveraging domain-specific characteristics.
+In the remaining sections of this paper, we utilize the NVIDIA GPU architecture and its Compute Unified Device Architecture (CUDA) [43] programming model.